 Bookending with another member

-When you are going to engage in a risky or orange circle behavior, you can bookend by texting or calling another member to let them know.
+When you are going to engage in a risky or middle line behavior, you can bookend by texting or calling another member to let them know.
 Then, you send another message once you have finished.

 Working with a trained mental health practitioner